A Guide Toward Camera Shots: Frames and Sizes

 Close-up Shot

-Close-ups are divided into three sizes, medium close-up, close-up, and extreme close-up.
-Normally, the closer you get to the character in a close-up, the more dramatic and emotional the scene gets, and since eyes are the gateway to a person’s mind, they are by far the most common subject of attention in these scenes.
+Close-up shots are framed from the person’s mid-chest and above, filling most of the screen with their face.
+Normally, the closer you get to the character in a closeup, the more dramatic and emotional the scene gets, and since eyes are the gateway to a person’s mind, they are by far the most common subject of attention in these scenes.
 Often when the main character is focused on something or something big like an important decision is about to happen, directors tend to use close-ups.
+Close-ups are divided into three sizes: medium, extreme and the general closeup size.

 close-up-shot-american-psycho